 In our experience, there’s often a large pool of customers who don’t think about leaving reviews.
 Sometimes all it takes to activate these customers is a polite request.
 Invitations make it easy for people to leave a review, and remind them that their opinions matter.

-You can otherwise embed a link on your website that sends customers directly to your company’s profile page on Trustpilot - where they can leave a review.
+Both of these TrustBoxes are clickable and send customers directly to your business's profile page on Trustpilot - where they can leave a review.

 5. Include a postcard in your packages and encourage customers to leave a review

 Consider making the most of the range of customizable stationery available nowadays.
 It’s easy to put together a catchy and attractive postcard inviting customers to leave a review.
 Postcards could be added to all the packages you send out, showing people how to go to Trustpilot and review your company in just a few easy steps.
 Take inspiration from a simple example here: